User guide

 Attach a file

 You can click this region to open a file browser, or drag-and-drop a file inside.
-The file size limit depends on the server configuration, and there is no limit on file type.
+The file size limit depends on the server configuration, but there is no limit on file type.
 If you upload an image, a thumbnail will be created.
 There is no limit on the number of files you can attach to an experiment.

 Ellipsis menu (the three dots on the top right)